Get insider access

 3. Best Mid-Range HDR Monitor

-Although OLEDs like the ASUS ROG Strix OLED XG27AQDMG and the Samsung Odyssey OLED G8/G80SD S32DG80 offer the best HDR performance, they're also costly, so if you want to save money, then check out the Acer Nitro XV275K P3biipruzx.
-Instead of having an OLED panel with perfect blacks in dark rooms, it has an LCD panel with Mini LED backlighting that lets it get very bright, which is ideal for watching content in bright rooms, but it also makes highlights stand out in HDR.
-Although it doesn't have the same deep blacks as the ASUS and Samsung, it has a decent local dimming feature that improves the contrast ratio and decent black uniformity with local dimming enabled, too.
+Although OLEDs like the ASUS ROG Strix OLED XG27AQDMG and the ASUS ROG Swift OLED PG32UCDM offer the best HDR performance, they're also costly, so if you want to save money, then check out the Acer Nitro XV275K P3biipruzx, which is worth getting when it's on sale.
+Instead of having an OLED panel with perfect blacks in dark rooms, it has an LCD panel with Mini LED backlighting that lets it get very bright, which is ideal for watching content in bright rooms, and it also makes highlights stand out in HDR.

 See our review